microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

    - **Power DevOps Tools (required)**: This extension contains several build tasks not currently supported by the first party build tools. (https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks | https://github.com/WaelHamze/dyn365-ce-vsts-tasks)

-   - **Replace Tokens (required)**: This extension is used by the pipelines to replace tokens in configuration files in order to be able to store secure values in private variables configured for a pipeline. (https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens | https://github.com/qetza/vsts-replacetokens-task)
+   - **Replace Tokens (optional)**: This extension is used by the pipelines to replace tokens in configuration files in order to be able to store secure values in private variables configured for a pipeline.
+While this extension is optional, if it is not installed you will be required to manually edit the pipeline YAML in order to disable it usage. (https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens | https://github.com/qetza/vsts-replacetokens-task)

+      - If you choose not to install the 'Replace Tokens' extension you will need to modify the deploySolution.yml pipeline template to exclude the call to the extension as the example below shows.

+      ```
+      # Third party task to replace tokens in files.
+The FileTransform above replaces json tokens based on their path as opposed to replacing text tokens in a file which can be more error prone in some cases.
+      # If you aren't using this task it can be safely removed.
+Sample token: #{VariableNameToReplace}#
+      #- task: qetza.replacetokens.replacetokens-task.replacetokens@3
+      #  displayName: 'Replace Tokens: deploymentSettings.json'
+      #  inputs:
+      #    rootDirectory: '$(ArtifactDropPath)'
+      #    targetFiles: '*deploymentSettings*.json'
+      #    actionOnMissing: 'silently continue'
+      #  condition: and(succeeded(), or(ne(variables['DeploymentSettingsPath'], ''), ne(variables['CustomDeploymentSettingsPath'], 3'')))
+      ```

    - **SARIF SAST Scans Tab (optional)**: This extension can be used to visualize the .**sarif files** that get generated by the **Solution Checker** during a build. ([SARIF SAST Scans Tab - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=sariftools.scans))

      ![image-20210217102344719](.attachments/GETTINGSTARTED/image-20210217102344719.png)